 These specific costs are directly induced by interconnection service.
-They consist of the cost of interconnect billing and staff allocated specifically to interconnection.
+They consist of the cost of staff allocated specifically to interconnection.

 As per the reference interconnection offers of the operators, some of the interconnection specific costs are already recovered through the provision of ancillary interconnection services, whose costs are being modeled in distinct a POI cost model.